 3335-23-01 Introduction and purpose.

-The code of student conduct, a part of the Ohio Administrative Code, is established to foster and protect the core missions of the university; to foster the scholarly and civic development of the university’s students in a safe and secure learning environment, and to protect the people, properties and processes that support the university and its missions.
-The core missions of the university are research, teaching and learning, and service.
-Preservation of academic freedom and free and open exchange of ideas and opinions for all members of the university are central to these missions.

-The code of student conduct, a part of the Ohio Administrative Code, is established to foster and protect the core mission of the university; to foster the scholarly and civic development of the university’s students in a safe and secure learning environment, and to protect the people, properties and processes that support the university and its mission.
-The core mission of The Ohio State University is to be the model public university dedicated to research, teaching and learning, and service.
+The Code of Student Conduct, a part of the Ohio Administrative Code, is established to foster and protect the core mission of the university; to foster the scholarly and civic development of the university’s students in a safe and secure learning environment, and to protect the people, properties and processes that support the university and its mission.
+The core mission of the Ohio State University is to be the model public university dedicated to research, teaching and learning, and service.
 The university’s Shared Values define our ethical culture – for all students, faculty, and staff – in support of that mission.
 These values are:

 Excellence and Impact: Demonstrating leadership in pursuit of our vision and mission